jmeiracorbal/pdpe-php-docker-portable-environment/README.md

 ```bash
 docker compose down && docker compose up -d --build
 ```

-📁 Organizational recomendations:
-- Use htdocs for active projects.
-- Avoid editing the Dockerfile or Docker Compose—everything is dynamic and config-driven.

 ✋ Your custom apps and vhosts won’t be tracked by Git because are ignored on .gitignore rules.